lammps/lammps/doc/src/Modify_requirements.rst

 .. _ReqNaming:

-Command or Style names, file names, and keywords (strict)
+Command or style names, file names, and keywords (strict)
 ---------------------------------------------------------

 All user-visible command or style names should be all lower case and